embatbr/graduation-project/README.md

 #TODO

 - Diagnose the reason why the number of mixtures doesn't affect the results and correct it;
-- Generate models divided in the three groups presented in the database (no noise, low noise and high noise) and run experiments for each one;
+- Generate models (GMMs and UBMs) divided in the groups presented in the database and run experiments for each one;
 - Check if the values calculated for likelihoods are correct (they are very low - order of 10**-20 or less);
 - Use the FCM theory.

+#Corrections

+- Features extracted and dividied by group, each composed by an environment (office, hallway or intersection) and a microphone mode (headset of internal).

 ##Dates